dkumza/calculator-with-react/README.md

 # Calculator App

 This is a very basic - calculator app built using React Hooks.
+Task provided by bit.lt

 ## Usage
 You can check how app looks here: [calculator app](https://dkumza.github.io/calculator-with-react/) <br>